phiguera/CharAnalysis/index.md

 ## Using this site
 **Downloads**
-Download the entire _CharAnalysis_ program as a .zip or tar.gz archive by clicking on the appropriate icons on this page.
-Alternativly, download individual files by visiting the GitHub page.
-To view older versions of the program (prior to April 2014), visit Google Code http://code.google.com/p/charanalysis/.
+Download the entire _CharAnalysis_ program as a .zip or tar.gz archive from the project website at https://phiguera.github.io/CharAnalysis/.
+Users familiar with GitHub can also download individual files or clone the repository directly at https://github.com/phiguera/CharAnalysis.
+NOTE: prior to April 2014 CharAnalysis was hosted on Google Code (http://code.google.com/p/charanalysis/).

 **Updates and Comments**
 Updates are described in the Wiki tab, with the title including "CharAnalysisUpdate".